 After neonatal hearing screening and a diagnosed bilateral conductive hearing loss few amplification options are available.
 When the tympanic membrane is visible, BTEs might be used.
-In all other cases, a transcutaneous BCD with headband or softband can be used.
-In neonates, mostly a BCD with softband is chosen.
+A transcutaneous BCD with headband or softband can be used in all the other cases.
+In neonates, mostly a conventional BCD with softband is chosen.
 It is easier to use and thus better accepted than a steel headband (Hol et al., 2005).
 The position of stimulating bone-vibrator over the skull can be changed.
-Aided sound field thresholds with such devices typically lay between 25 and 30 dB HL (Verhagen et al., 2008; Denoyelle et al., 2015), which seems to be just acceptable for basal language learning only (Verhagen et al., 2008).
-Therefore, in young children, replacement of a BCD on head/softband by a percutaneous BCD or another powerful solution should remain on the agenda and, meanwhile, it is wise to monitor the speech and language development.
+Aided sound field thresholds with such devices typically lay between 25 dB HL and 30 dB HL (Verhagen et al., 2008; Denoyelle et al., 2015), which seems to be acceptable but only for basal language learning (Northern & Downs, 1991; Verhagen et al., 2008).
+Therefore, replacement of a BCD on head/softband by a percutaneous BCD or other powerful solutions should remain on the agenda and, meanwhile, speech and language development should be monitored.

-The use of percutaneous BCDs involves implantation of a skin penetrating titanium coupling (see Figure 7.3).
+The use of percutaneous BCDs involves implantation of a skin penetrating titanium coupling.
 Concerning the youngest age at which such implantation is feasible, thickness of the skull plays an important role: 3 mm or more is preferred (Snik et al., 2005).
 This implies that the child must be approximately 4 years old.
 Nevertheless, the loss of implants in children, in relation to follow-up, is 3 times higher than in adults (e.g. Dun et al., 2010).
-Children, as young as 2 years, have been implanted mostly with varying rates of success.
-McDermott et al., (2009) reported that implant loss was high amongst the under fives (40% of the implanted children lost an implant), much less in older children and at adult levels for children over 10 years (1% loss).
-Other studies didn’t find such a strong dependence of implant loss on age at implantation (de Wolf et al., 2008).
-Recently, improved titanium implants have been brought to the market with, in adults, a significantly better stability (see paragraph 5.1.2).
-Whether or not these implants also lead to better stability in children is in debate (Den Besten et al., 2015).
+Children as young as 2 years have been implanted with varying rates of success.
+McDermott et al. (2009) reported that implant loss was high amongst the under fives (40% of the implanted children lost an implant) and much less in older children.
+For children over 10 years implant loss was approx. 1%.
+Other studies didn’t find such a distinct dependence of implant loss on age at implantation (de Wolf et al., 2008).
+Recently, improved titanium implants have been brought to the market with, in adults, a significantly better stability, see paragraph 5.1.2.
+However, application of one of these rather new implants in children was not successful (BI300; Den Besten et al., 2015).

 The preferred age at intervention for reconstructive surgery (atresia repair) is 5-6 years and only relatively mild cases should be considered (e.g. Declau et al., 1999).
 Concerning stability, revision surgery might be necessary in up to one-third of the cases as reported by Farnoosh et al. (2014).
-These authors compared atresia repair with percutaneous BCD application, amongst others, with respect to medical complications.
-Percentage of revision surgery after atresia repair was almost 3 times higher than that after percutaneous BCD surgery.
-So, also in terms of medical aftercare, percutaneous BCDs seem to be a better choice than atresia repair.
+These authors compared atresia repair with percutaneous BCD application, amongst other, with respect to medical complications.
+Percentage of revision surgery after atresia repair was almost 3 times higher than that after BCD implantation.
+Therefore, it was suggested that, also in terms of medical aftercare, percutaneous BCDs might be a better choice than atresia repair.

 7.4 Percutaneous or transcutaneous BCDs in children, counselling issues